KablamoOSS/kerosene/packages/kerosene/readme.md

 Returns an empty array if `haystack` was empty.

 Returns a new array that is referentially-not-equal to `haystack` even if `needle` is not in `haystack`

+### `toggle`

+Immutably adds the target item to the target array if it's not already in there.

+Otherwise, immutably removes that item from the array.